Dobefu/DLiteScript/docs/content/docs/standard-library/math/ceil.md

 +++
 title = 'math.ceil'
 linkTitle = 'ceil'
-description = 'Rounds a number up to the nearest integer.' weight = 0 draft = false
+description = 'Round a number up to the nearest integer.
+Calculate the smallest integer greater than or equal to the given number value.
+Part of the math namespace.' weight = 0 draft = false
 +++